substack/unix-adventure/readme.markdown

 To play unix adventure, you will first need a unix.

+## linux

+If you are already running Linux, you are good to go!

+## mac osx

-If you are already running Linux or MacOSX, you are good to go!
+If you are already running MacOSX, you are probably good to go, but you might need to install the GNU versions of some tools with [brew](http://brew.sh) first.

+## windows

 If you are on Windows, consider dual-booting to a desktop Linux distribution such as [Ubuntu](http://ubuntu.com/).
 By dual-booting, you will be able to boot